jdonlan/java-dev/java_language/static.md

 	}
 }
 ```
-Notice how an instance of the class must be used to access the variables and methods.
+Notice how variable and method access uses an instance of the class.

 ###Static Example